 The Sony WF-1000XM3 Truly Wireless and the Jabra Elite 85t Truly Wireless perform similarly for mixed usage, and depending on your listening habits, you may prefer one over the other.
 The Jabra are more comfortable and stable, and they leak less sound.
 Both headphones come with a graphic EQ and preset for sound customization.

-The Jabra Elite 85t Truly Wireless are marginally better for mixed usage than the Jabra Elite 75t Truly Wireless.
+The Jabra Elite 85t Truly Wireless and the Jabra Elite 75t Truly Wireless have similar overall performances and depending on your preferences, you may prefer one over the other.
 The 85t have a more neutral, balanced default sound profile, though both headphones have a graphic EQ for sound customization.
-Also, the 85t have better noise isolation.
+However, the 75t have a better noise isolation performance.

 The Jabra Elite 85t Truly Wireless and the JBL CLUB PRO+ TWS True Wireless have similar overall performances, so depending on your listening habits, you may prefer one over the other.
 Out-of-the-box, the JBL have a better-balanced sound profile, but both in-ears have great companion apps with lots of sound customization options.
 The JBL have a slightly better noise isolation performance, but the Jabra leak less audio.